 Sadly, there are plenty of incompetent mental health professionals and other helpers out there.
-A degree, a professional designation, and other mental health credentials are indicators of a certain level of knowledge and skill, but that doesn’t stop someone from having a bad attitude, having their head too far up their ass to do anything productive, or just generally sucking.
+A degree, a professional designation, and other mental health credentials are indicators of a certain level of knowledge and skill; however, that doesn’t stop someone from having a bad attitude, having their head too far up their ass to do anything productive, or just generally sucking.
+It also doesn’t stop them from having stigmatized attitudes about mental illness, but that’s a whole other issue.

-Still, it’s good to know what kind of baseline body of knowledge and skill a given provider has, and credentials can give you at least some of that information.
+Still, it’s good to know what kind of baseline body of knowledge and skill a given provider has.
+Credentials, as long as they’re from a reliable source, can give you at least some of that information.
 So let’s take a quick meander through some of the common options.

-Different mental health professions have different degree requirements for entry to practice, whether that be a bachelor’s, master’s, or doctoral degree.
-At the doctoral level, a PhD is a research-intensive degree, while other degrees may have more of a clinical focus, such as MD, PsyD, or DNP.
+Different mental health professions have different degree requirements for entry to practice.
+That may be a bachelor’s, master’s, or doctoral degree, while unregulated mental health fields may require something like a diploma program.
+At the doctoral level, a PhD is a research-intensive degree.
+Other doctoral degrees may have more of a clinical focus, such as MD, PsyD, or DNP.

 Degrees may or may not be particularly meaningful to what the provider has to offer.
 Even something that seems obvious, like a psychology, isn’t always going to be all that relevant.
 Psychology is a very broad field, and a psychology major might include coursework in clinical psychology… or it might not; you have no way of knowing that based solely on the degree.
 Also, an advanced degree in one field doesn’t necessarily confer expertise in another; a PhD in organic chemistry isn’t going to contribute a whole lot to someone setting up a counselling practice.